 Two kinds of consolation rounds will be offered:

-If rooms, buzzers, or staffers run short, consolation mini-tournaments will be given priority over ad hoc matches.
+If rooms, buzzers, or staff run short, mini-tournaments will be given priority over ad hoc matches.

-The consolation rounds (whether mini-tournaments or not) have no effect on a team’s overall standing in the tournament.
+Consolation matches have no effect on a team’s final rank in the tournament.
 They are played solely for fun.